ichristi231/radiative_transfer-plasmoids/required_tables/README.md

 # Required Tables
-This directory contains text files needed to compute the differen production or loss rates for a variety of radiative processes.
+This directory contains text files needed to compute the different production or loss rates for a variety of radiative processes.
 Include in here is the following (with appropriate reference and description):

 i) `single_part_emissivity_x_store.txt` & `single_part_emissivity_f_store.txt`: